lumiforge/sellerproof-backend/instructions/tests.md

 1. health
 2. Register
-3. Copy a verification_code from a user table
+3. Copy a verification_code from a user table and org_id from an organization table
 4. Login
 5. Refresh
 6. Logout